weshallpassthiscourse/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

-# The Red Book of Westmarch - Chapter 3: Making it visible
+# The Red Book of Westmarch - Chapter 4: When things react

 > “I like less than half of you half as well as you deserve.” - Bilbo

 ## Table of Contents

-**The Red Book of Westmarch - Chapter 3: Making it visible**
+**The Red Book of Westmarch - Chapter 4: When things react**
  + [Summary](#-summary)
  + [Artifact](#-artifact)
  + [AI Assistance](#-ai-assistance)